Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Appendix

-Even though AVicuna achieves good performance in a variety of fine-grained video understanding tasks and referential dialogue, there are still some limitations. \begin{itemize}[leftmargin=*] \item \textbf{Hallucination.} One notable challenge is hallucination, where the model generates plausible but incorrect details not present in the input data.
-This can lead to misinformation if not adequately addressed and may affect the model's reliability in critical applications. \item \textbf{Deficiency in Spatial Comprehension.} While AVicuna provides advancements in temporal understanding, spatial-temporal grounding in long-form or untrimmed videos remains an area for improvement.
-The model’s ability to simultaneously localize and understand events spatially and temporally in a video is still not at par with human comprehension. \item \textbf{Insufficient Precision for Ultra-Long Videos.} The precision of representing video time percentages using 100 natural language-formatted numbers is limited, especially for ultra-long videos.
-This can impact the model's ability to accurately localize and understand events in videos with extended durations. \end{itemize}
+While AVicuna provides advancements in temporal understanding, spatial-temporal grounding in long-form or untrimmed videos remains an area for improvement.
+The model’s ability to simultaneously localize and understand events spatially and temporally in a video is still not at par with human comprehension.